adjust/xamarin_sdk/doc/android/android.md

 attribution, this information can not by provided synchronously.
 Follow these steps to implement the optional callback in your app:

-Please make sure to consider our [applicable attribution data policies.][attribution-data]
+Please make sure to consider our [applicable attribution data policies][attribution-data].

 1. Implement the `IOnAttributionChangedListener` interface in your Application class.